• Facebook

 These M&M cookies are made with a soft brown sugar cookie dough and plenty of chocolate candy pieces.
 The perfect make-ahead dessert or snack that can easily be customized to suit your occasion!

-When I’m in the mood to bake, I whip up some family favorite cookies such as monster cookies, s’mores cookies, or these simple yet totally satisfying M&M cookies.
+When I’m in the mood to bake, I whip up some family favorite dessert recipes such as monster cookies, s’mores cookies, Nutella cake, heart cookies or these simple yet totally satisfying M&M cookies.

 A plate of M&M cookies, garnished with extra candy.

-Sometimes you just need a good cookie in your life!
+Sometimes you just need some good cookie recipes in your life!
 While many people turn to chocolate chip cookies as their favorite, I actually prefer M&M cookies.
-The combination of soft brown sugar cookie with milk chocolate just can’t be beat.
+The chewiness of a brown sugar cookie with plenty of milk chocolate just can’t be beat.

 Make little balls out of the dough and feel free to put some M&Ms in the top of the dough balls.
-Bake up the dough into golden brown cookies.
-Once they cool a little on a rack and firm up, they are ready to serve and enjoy!
+Chill the dough on a baking sheet, then bake it into golden brown cookies.
+You may need to work in batches.
+Once they cool a little on a wire rack and firm up, they are ready to serve and enjoy!

 A bowl of cookie dough with chocolate candies in it.